zaoyang/30-days-of-web-development/day-07/day-07.cq.md

 T> **Elements vs. Tag**
 T> Elements are made up of tags, tags are not made up of elements.
 Elements are the building blocks of HTML.
 Example of an element: `<p>Paragraph Element</p>`, example of a tag `<p>`

 Today was all reading and no doing.
-Tomorrow, we'll change that and get our start playing with Tags and Elements using VSCode.
+Tomorrow, we'll change that and get our start playing with tags and elements using VSCode.

 [^foo3]: https://en.wikipedia.org/wiki/List_of_document_markup_languages